kaholkanav/HumberMachineLearning/README.md

 YOLOv5 uses a combination of the file and the labels to know which area to learn from

 Once you set up the data in this fashion, training is simple.

+go to the yolov5 folder and execute the following command from command prompt

+python3 train.py --data coco128.yaml --weights yolov5s.pt --img 640  # from pretrained (recommended)

+If you have python installed as python3 you can use only python on it.

+This training will take a significant amount of time.
+On a mac 16 inch it took 1.5 days so be ready on your laptop.
+So dont worry if you take some time.
+Also turn off your computers auto shut down features. (keep it shut for the duration of this course), you will be training and testing a lot of systems.

+Now once the model is trained and ready put the best.pt into the weights folder of yolov5.
+The best.pt would be found in the runs\exp<no>\weights folder.
+Copy paste it into weights folder of the yolov5 base folder (yolov5\weights).

+Now to test the model, you can put the test images into yolov5\data\images folder.

+Use this command from the yolov5 folder to now pass all the images in the yolov5\data\images folder through classification of errors. python3 detect.py --weights weights/best.pt --source data/images

+This command will put all the tested images into runs\detect\exp<no> folder. you can see the results

+Now through this class you will get to play with this model and set it even more correctly.
+But today it is a handson approach to get started,\

+As a follow up, read about YOLOV5 model and what it can and cannot do!
+You can comment on it in the class blog.

+Happy Learning!

 '''